The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The Administration of pension rights on death guidance note describes the death benefits or payments that arise from different types of pension, and how to deal with them in the course of administering the estate.
 This guidance note covers the income tax treatment of death benefits and payments.
 Where applicable, the compliance procedure is explained.
 The Inheritance tax treatment of pensions on death guidance note provides the corresponding explanation for inheritance tax.

-Major changes to the taxation of death benefits were introduced in the above statutes by amending the relevant provisions in FA 2004 and ITEPA 2003.
+The changes to the taxation of death benefits introduced in the above statutes were effected by amending the relevant provisions in FA 2004 and ITEPA 2003.

 The income tax treatment of post death pension rights is determined by:

 age of the deceased at date of death

 Pension rights may arise from the state pension (SP), a defined benefit (DB) scheme, or a defined contribution (DC) scheme, and the tax treatment may differ according to the origin.
 The Administration of pension rights on death guidance note provides information on each type of pension.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 The substantial shareholding exemption (SSE) provides a complete exemption from the liability to corporation tax on the gains generated from qualifying disposals of shares and interests in shares by qualifying companies.
 Conversely, if losses are generated by the disposal and the SSE conditions are